Proven-Paradox/shaper-system/Handbook.md

 #### Combining Boon and Bane
 If in a situation where Boon and Bane apply, they cancel each other out.
 Add their values and reroll based on the result.
 Some examples:
 * Erin is attacking while affected by a blessing that gives her Boon +2, but is attacking an opponent who has a defensive spell that imposes Bane -1.
 Boon +2 and Bane -1 adds up to Boon +1, meaning she may reroll a die if she rolls a 1.
 * Morris is attempting to pick a lock.
-He has picked these kinds of locks before on, so his familiariy gives him Boon +2 the check.
+He has picked these kinds of locks before on, so his familiarity gives him Boon +2 the check.
 However, his picks have been badly damaged in a way that, imposing Bane -3.
 Boon +2 and Bane -3 adds to Bane -1, meaning he must reroll a die if the roll is higher than 10.
 * Arden is trying to leap over to a ledge.
 They have an item that augments their athletic ability with Boon +2, but a windstorm is making it harder with Bane -2.
 Boon +2 and Bane -2 adds to 0, so they will not have any opportunity or obligation to reroll dice.

 #### Boon, Bane, and Multiple Targets
 When using a multi-target Ability, there may be situations where Boon or Bane applies to one or more targets in the effect but not others.
-(For example, one target may have a Curse on it that gives Boon to attackers while other affected by an ability do not.)
-In cases like this, resolve targets that are NOT affected by Boon or Bane effects first, then do appropriate Boon/Bane rerolls on the targets affected by Boon or Bane.
+(For example, one target may have a Curse on it that gives Boon to attackers while others do not.)
+In cases like this, resolve targets that are NOT affected by Boon or Bane first, then do appropriate Boon/Bane rerolls on the targets affected that ARE by Boon or Bane.

 ### Miscellaneous Rules
 Here are a few general rules prevent confusion.